paulhibbitts/DLC-Help/pages/02.moodle/01.faculty/05.organization/04.moving-content-in-moodle/docs.md

 ![](reordering-content-1.png)

-##### Moving cross-tabs is a bit different.
+Moving across tabs is a bit different.

-If your course format is in 'Onetopic' you will need to adjust the Tab utilities function at the bottom of the page.
-With editing turn on, scroll to the bottom of the page to 'Tab Edition Utilities' function, and Disable 'Asynchronous edit actions'.
+#### With editing on, scroll to the bottom of the page to 'Tab Edition Utilities', and Disable 'Asynchronous edit actions'.

 ![](reordering-content-3.png)